tobybatch/kimai2/docs/updating.md

     ...
 ```

 When the kimai image is updated and the container is restarted any new assets in the public directory are never included.
-These will be things like CSS files, images etc. To fix this you need to copy the newer files from a fresh image oved the top.
+These will be things like CSS files, images and especially version specific javascript code!
+To fix this you need to copy the newer files from a fresh image over the top.

 ```bash
 me@myhost $ docker run --rm -ti -v kimai_public:/public --entrypoint /bin/bash kimai/kimai2